 It’s easy to be so close to a problem that an out-of-the-box solution is hard to visualize.
 We have found that by closely examining the problem from all sides and comparing it to other challenges you face, you are more likely to discover the “elegant” solution – a simple solution that solves multiple problems.
-We have all been brainwashed over the years by our education, professional practices, and experience to think that certain types of problems can only be solved in certain prescribed ways: legal – get a lawyer; poor sales – advertise more; negotiation – meet in the middle, and so on.
+Over the years, our education, professional practices, and experience have brainwashed us to think that certain types of problems can only be solved in certain prescribed ways.
+Legal – get a lawyer.
+Poor sales – advertise more.
+Negotiation – meet in the middle, and so on.

-What guiding principles did we use at Barefoot Cellars to arrive at out-of-the-boxes solutions to conventional problems?
+What guiding principles did we use at Barefoot Cellars to arrive at out-of-the-box solutions to conventional problems?
 Here’s an example of a seemingly insurmountable problem we faced and how we solved it:

 Many folks think that getting a trademark is protection in itself.
 It is not.
 Many folks think the government enforces the trademark.
 It does not.
 When you have an international brand, you must have trademarks all over the world.
-And, more importantly, you have to exercise constant vigilance that your “marks” are not being infringed upon.
+And, more importantly, you have to exercise constant vigilance to ensure that nobody is infringing upon your “marks”.
 If you allow someone to copy your mark, you can lose it in that jurisdiction.
-Your rights can be enforced in a civil or administrative court, but that means you have to pay lawyers to write cease and desist letters, make threats, and file lawsuits.
+You can enforce your rights in a civil or administrative court.
+But that means you have to pay lawyers to write cease and desist letters, make threats, and file lawsuits.
 It can lead to a legal battle that can last years and cost hundreds of thousands of dollars.
 After a prolonged period of time, it usually comes down to whoever has the most money wins.

 But we didn’t send the letters out just yet.
 Instead, we sent copies of the letters to the Chairman of the infringer’s Board with a note that read, “These letters are scheduled to go out today at 5PM PST.”
 The Chairman called us within an hour!